Store Locator

 Golden Week is nationwide, but how you experience it depends on where you go.

-• Kyoto and Nara offer a more traditional vibe—just keep in mind that you won’t be the only one chasing temple views and bamboo forest photo ops.
-Arrive early or head to lesser-known spots like Uji or Kurama.
+• Kyoto and Nara have a classic, traditional feel, but you won’t be alone because many people come for temple views and bamboo forest photos.
+Go early or visit quieter spots like Uji or Kurama.

 • Hakone and the Japanese Alps are top picks for escaping the city.
 Expect stunning mountain views, relaxing hot springs, and... traffic.
 Lots of it.
 Still worth it.

-• Okinawa is ideal for a beachy Golden Week, with sunny weather and a slower pace.
+• Okinawa is perfect for a beachy Golden Week, with sunny weather and a slower pace.
 You’ll find festivals, fireworks, and some of the best local food in Japan.

-• Want something quirky?
-Visit Tatebayashi in Gunma for one of the largest koinobori displays in the country.
-Thousands of carp streamers stretch across the river—it’s surreal and totally Insta-worthy.
+• Looking for some hidden gems?
+Head to Tatebayashi in Gunma to see one of Japan’s biggest koinobori displays.
+Thousands of carp streamers stretch across the river.
+It’s totally surreal and perfect for photos.

 What to expect during Golden Week